-By default, the TRITON console times out after 30 minutes of inactivity.
+By default, the Forcepoint Security Manager times out after 30 minutes of inactivity.
 You must log on again to view dashboard updates, or to work in other pages.

 Section 1: The Threats dashboard

 Use the Threats dashboard to review information about suspicious activity in your network.
 This type of activity is often associated with advanced malware threats.